vlang/v/doc/docs.md

 * The *stack* allows fast allocations with almost zero administrative overhead.
 The stack grows and shrinks with the function call depth &ndash; so every called function has its stack segment that remains valid until the function returns.
-  So no freeing is necessary on function return, however, this also means that a reference to a stack object then becomes invalid.
+  No freeing is necessary, however, this also means that a reference to a stack object becomes invalid on function return.
 Furthermore stack space is limited (typically to a few Megabytes per thread).
 * The *heap* is a large memory area (typically some Gigabytes) that is administrated by the operating system.
 Stack objects are allocated and freed by special function